Kirken Torvegade at Østergade Gedsted, Viborg Amt, Denmark LL: N 56.68993, E 9.33524

 One tune at noon

 The first country church in Denmark with a chime.
 Pitch of bass estimated from weight of 500 kg.
-Attribution to K.T.A.Sørensen of Brønderslev must be incorrect, because the Brønderslev foundry was not established until 1928; probably made at the De Smithske foundry.
+Attribution to K.T.A.Sørensen of Brønderslev is incorrect, because the Brønderslev foundry did not exist until 1928; actually made at the De Smithske foundry.

 Mechanical-automatic chime of 8 bells Pitch of heaviest bell is A in the middle octave Transposition is not applicable Keyboard range: NONE / NONE The arrangement of tones and semitones is unknown.
 The whole instrument was installed in 1922 by the maker cited in Remarks above No auxiliary mechanisms known Tower details not available Year of latest technical information source is 1955*Links: